 Like most things in successful business, you need to manage client expectations.
 This is something we focus on a lot in our business to ensure our clients are happy clients.
 And it’s the same with email marketing.

-Remember, email marketing is about building relationships with customers through offering valuable content, not just another platform for you to flog your product.
+Remember, email marketing is about building relationships with customers by offering valuable content, not just another platform for you to flog your product.

-if you want to hit fast-forward and get us to manage an effective email campaign that will convert customers without the fuss, contact us directly.
+if you want to hit fast-forward and get us to manage an effective email campaign that will convert customers without the fuss, contact us directly now.

 We’re still only at the beginning of 2017, and many business owners are looking at how to grow their business through marketing.
-Speaking to a client this week, we looked at how we can build on their existing SEO and digital marketing efforts.
+Speaking to a client this week, we looked at how we can build on their existing SEO and digital marketing efforts and grow their email marketing.
 As a marketing consultant, we recommended regular email newsletters to boost customer engagement and help build trust (the key to any successful brand).

 We strongly believe that every website should have a call-to-action to encourage newsletter signups, and you should be sending emails (at the very least) once a month to your customers (past, present and future).
-Take a look at why we love email marketing for micro, small and medium sized businesses:
+Take a look at why we love email marketing to grow your micro, small and medium sized businesses: